CageNic/cagenic.github.io/README.md

 ## Data sources and data management
 We use open source data which we can share
-Where we use sensitive data, we can describe it, but cannot comment on the exact contents and reference the names of any files used
+Where we use sensitive data, we can describe it, but cannot comment on the exact contents or reference the names of any files used

 For further information, please contact us